robotology/iit-ibm/examples/speech_recognition/README.md

 ```
 Mind the position where these instruction are.
 In particular we follow the practice of loading libraries within the head tag, while putting application-specific scripts after the body tag.

-**Note.** All code related to opening, reading and writing on ports need to be put within the initialization function called by `yarp.onInit`.
-This is needed because the yarp js object can start connecting with the yarp.js server only when the `io` object has been fully loaded.
+**Note.** All code related to opening and setting onRead callbacks for ports needs to be put within the initialization function `yarp.onInit`.
+This is needed because the yarp javascript object can start connecting with the yarp.js server only when the `io` object has been fully loaded.
 We plan to remove this requirement in the future.

 ### Speech Synthesis